Spectacular, beautiful Ironbridge

 Tar Tunnel - Put on your hard hat and venture underground.

 You can also visit The Maws Craft Centre, the Open Air Museum of Steel Sculpture, A Victorian Police Station and Old Court House.
-There are leisure boat trips on the River, walks and cycle ways and you can even turn your hand to making a Coracle with the Green Wood Trust.
+There are leisure boat trips on the river with Shropshire Raft Tours, walks and cycle ways and you can even turn your hand to making a Coracle with the Green Wood Trust.

 Plentiful supplies of clay and good transport led to factories making decorative tiles, bricks and the finest china.
 There are little shops, charming pubs and inns have built up around the Ironbridge and along the banks of the Severn.